Graphic of a man thinking about pipeline generation

 Pipeline generation is the process your sales and marketing teams use to generate enough leads to grow your business.

-Sales pipelines are often mistaken for sales funnels.
-So, it’s important to distinguish between the two.
+People often mistake sales pipelines for sales funnels.
+Here's the difference.
 A sales funnel represents the buyer’s journey whereas the pipeline reveals the steps taken by the sales team.
-Within the sales pipeline, leads are generated and referred to as pipeline generation.
+Within the sales pipeline, your teams generate leads through a process called pipeline generation.

 Your pipeline should address the 3 main parts of the buying process: